gabrielfeo/50-72/README.md

   <summary>
     Are there any messages that aren't supported?
   </summary>

-  The <a href="https://github.com/gabrielfeo/50-72/issues">Issues</a> page is the most up-to-date source to see known issues.
+  The [Issues][issues] page is the most up-to-date source to see known issues.

 </details>

 <details>
   <summary>
     Are markdown messages supported?
   </summary>

-  Markdown support is available with <code>50-72 format --markdown [message]</code> but still needs work.
+  Markdown support is available with `50-72 format --markdown <message>` but still needs work.
 Currently, the hook can't be installed with markdown enabled.
 Markdown will be fully supported in the browser extension.

 </details>

 <details>
   <summary>
-    Do I have to re-run `--install` when a new `50-72` version comes out?
+    Do I have to re-run <code>--install</code> when a new <code>50-72</code> version comes out?
   </summary>

   No. The git hook calls `50-72` itself, so it'll always get the latest installed version on your system (technically, the first one from your `PATH`).

 </details>

 <details>
   <summary>
     How can I uninstall the hook from a repository?
   </summary>

   From the repository root dir:

 ```shell